All Episodes

 Okay.

-Well, and and I'll just I'll try again.
+Well, and I'll just, I'll try again.

-What is it about new Washington that you will like better?
+What is it about New Washington that you will like better?

-Begin with, I want to get rid of the hatred.
+To begin with, I want to get rid of the hatred.

 I do not like the negative politicians.

-Uh I do not like the negativity in the campaign.
+I do not like the negativity in the campaign.

-Uh those are the kind of things that I want to see.
+Those are the kind of things that I want to see.

-I want to see people be Americans where they love everybody, not just some of the people, and they don't judge people on their race or what religion they are, and what church they go to, and how much money we have and how much money we don't have.
+I want to see people be Americans where they love everybody, not just some of the people, and they don't judge people on their race or what religion they are and what church they go to and how much money we have and how much money we don't have.

 And I don't mean materialistically.

-I mean just feeling good about themselves and being at peace with living in United States of America.
+I mean just feeling good about themselves and being at peace with living in the United States of America.

 And Barack Obama can do this, but Bill Richardson, Chris Dodd, Joe Biden, Hillary Clinton could not.

-Uh no, I think they could, but just not in my book.
+No, I think they could, but just not in my book.

 I think Obama could do it the best.